ubccpsc/310/project/Deliverable3.md

-*D* is calculated as the **great-circle distance** (in meters) between the two buildings that are furthest apart among the buildings used in the timetable returned by `schedule`, using their latitudes and longitudes.
+*D* is calculated as the **great-circle distance** in meters between the two buildings that are furthest apart among the buildings used in the timetable returned by `schedule`, using their latitudes and longitudes, divided by 2000 meters.

 Note:
-* If no building is used in the timetable, then _D_ would be `Infinity`
-* If only 1 building is used in the timetable, then _D_ is 0
+* If no building or only 1 building is used in the timetable, then _D_ is 0

-* We use the [haversine formula]((https://www.movable-type.co.uk/scripts/latlong.html)) to calculate the great-circle distance between buildings using their latitudes and longitudes
+* We use the [haversine formula](https://www.movable-type.co.uk/scripts/latlong.html) to calculate the great-circle distance between buildings using their latitudes and longitudes

+* Both *E* and *D* should be a number between 0 and 1

 The `schedule` function should aim to **maximize** _E_ and **minimize** _D_ while satisfying all the constraints at the same time.

 The pseudocode for grading:
 ```
-for each test case:
+for each test_case:
     table_stu = timetable returned running your version of schedule() on test input
     E1, D1 = evaluate table_stu to compute scores
     table_ref = timetable returned by running reference solution schedule() on test input
     E2, D2 = evaluate table_ref to compute scores
-    performance = 0.7 * min(1, E1/E2) + 0.3 * min(1, D2/D1)
+    if (0.7 * E1 + 0.3 * D1 + test_case.DELTA > 0.7 * E2 + 0.3 * D2)

-overall grade = average of performances across test cases
+        pass
+    else
+        fail
 ```

-You can get partial marks when the performance of your solution is worse than that of our solution, and you will get full marks if your solution beats our solution or when there is a tie.
+Note: `DELTA` is a per-test value.
+We reserve the right to change the `DELTA` values during the first week the D3 test suite is released, so expect some fluctuations in your grade.